apexskier/dotfiles/README.md

 [docker image](https://github.com/apexskier/dotfiles/packages/158802) I use to quickly debug docker and kubernetes with a familiar shell and debugging tools.

-On `dot --install`, it's tagged locally as `toolbox` and can be started with `docker run -it toolbox`.
+On `dotfiles --install`, it's tagged locally as `toolbox` and can be started with `docker run -it toolbox`.
 To try it somewhere else, run

 ```sh